-Whether you’re social distancing indoors with (up to) five friends, taking a solo stroll for a dose of green, or keeping things virtual for now.
+Whether you’re social distancing indoors with (up to) five guests, taking a solo stroll for a dose of fresh air, or keeping things virtual for now.
 Here are some ideas that won’t hit the hip pocket too hard.
+Not sure whether it’s time to head out?
+Check the DHHS website for up to date information.

 Coffee in the park